RealExpensiveItems/REI-module-Forest/README.md

 # REI (module Forest)

-> One of the modules in program REI, rendering item recommending module.
+> One of the modules in program REI, rendering size chart and item recommending module.

+> Need to change the style of the scroll bar below chart
+> Need to implement folded chart and list when window shrink
+> Need to fix a rare bug on row headers when page loaded

 ## Related Projects